 Drooling yet?
 Same here!
 I won’t keep you waiting anymore.
 Let’s make some brownies!

 The brownies themselves are decadent.
 But what takes it to another level is the oodles of chocolate chips and caramel sauce in the middle.

 The filling makes them even richer, more ooey-gooey, and ridiculously delicious.

 The best part?
 They’re a snap to make!
 You won’t even need to make a brownie batter from scratch.

-Also, don’t worry about making caramel from scratch.
-Just melt caramel candies and milk and you’re done.
+Also, don’t worry about making caramel from scratch, either.
+Just melt caramel candies with milk, and you’re done.

 How to Make Caramel Brownies

 This recipe is so easy, it’s impossible to mess up!

 1. Prep the oven and baking pan.
 Preheat the oven to 350 degrees Fahrenheit and line a 9×13-inch baking dish with parchment paper.
 Leave a bit of overhang on the edges so you can lift out the brownies easily.